MartinWie/PassGen/README.md

 ## Todo's

-- Add toggle for dark/light mode
-    - Also store the word length and the language(checkout localStorage or sessionStorage)
-- Fix the input area autogrow to width
 - Cleanup the duplication for the textarea
 - Add donation(keep the service running) button(use SVG form https://svgl.app/) and Github link to the project
 - Add option to generate Public/Private Keypair in browser client(some sort of toggle)